axone-protocol/axoned/docs/proto/logic.md

 | `query` | [string](#string) |  | query is the query string to be executed. |
 | `limit` | [uint64](#uint64) |  | limit specifies the maximum number of solutions to be returned.
 This field is governed by max_result_count, which defines the upper limit of results that may be requested per query.
 If this field is not explicitly set, a default value of 1 is applied. |

-<a name="logic.v1beta3.QueryServiceAskResponse"></a>
+<a name="logic.v1beta3.QueryAskResponse"></a>

-### QueryServiceAskResponse
+### QueryAskResponse

-QueryServiceAskResponse is response type for the QueryService/Ask RPC method.
+QueryAskResponse is response type for the QueryService/Ask RPC method.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |